ShermeenV/Netflix_Experimental_Design/README.md

 The image below shows us the plot of steps taken and we can see that the optimum lies somewhere between steps 2 and 4

 <img src="Plots/Steps Plot.png" width = 500>

+Taking the new high and low points we generate data and check if we are now in the quadratic curvature through linear regression.
+Our results give a pvalue less than the 5% significance level therefore we reject the null hypothesis and state that we are now in the presence of the quadratic curvature.
+The next step would be to fit a second order model and use Response Surface Methodology to find the optimum point